ACEsuit/ACE.jl/README.md

 [Preliminary Documentation](https://acesuit.github.io/ACE.jl/dev/)

 This package implements approximation schemes for permutation and isometry invariant functions, with focus on modelling atomic interactions.
-It provides constructions of symmetric polynomial bases, imposing permutation and isometry invariance.
+It provides constructions of symmetric polynomial bases, such as permutation and isometry invariance.
 Heavy use is made of trigonometric polynomials and spherical harmonics to obtain rotation invariance.
-There are also implementations of pure permutation invariant bases and of bases with only cylindrical symmetries for bond energies.
-Documentation is a work in progress; if you wish to use the code please contact the author.
+Implementations of other symmetries are in preparation.

 * Main new development towards full AD is on `dev-v0.12` branch
 * The `dev-v0.11` branch will be developed as needed for new features pre-AD, but otherwise will be just maintenance.
 * All previous branches are in maintenance mode.

-## References

-When using this software, please cite the following references

-* Drautz, R.: Atomic cluster expansion for accurate and transferable interatomic potentials.
-Phys.
-Rev. B Condens.
-Matter.
-99, 014104 (2019). doi:10.1103/PhysRevB.99.014104

-* M. Bachmayr, G. Csanyi, G. Dusson, S. Etter, C. van der Oord, and C. Ortner.
-Approximation of potential energy surfaces with spherical harmonics. arXiv:1911.03550v2; [http](https://arxiv.org/abs/1911.03550) [PDF](https://arxiv.org/pdf/1911.03550.pdf)
+See [Documentation](https://acesuit.github.io/ACE.jl/dev/) for more details on ACE and for references.

 ## License